volodinroman/volodinroman.github.io/_posts/2019-12-26-Poly-Maker.md

 </figure>

 <p>
-A Bezier curve is a parametric curve that is used in computer graphics to draw procedural shapes.
-It is based on some entry data - some start points that are used to calculate all in-betweens.
-So I started with 4 points manually placed on the canvas.
-There are different ways to create a Bezier curve, I created a cubic one where minimum 4 points define the curve and the curve just passes through the first and the last points.
-The whole Bezier curve description can be found <a target="_blank" class="text-info" href="https://en.wikipedia.org/wiki/B%C3%A9zier_curve"><b>here</b></a>, but if you want to save your time, here are the equations that help you calculate a Bezier curve points cordinates.
+  In computer graphics, a Bezier curve is a powerful tool for creating procedural shapes.
+It works by using entry data, such as starting points, to calculate all the in-between points.
+To get started, I placed 4 points manually on the canvas.
+There are various ways to create a Bezier curve, but I went with a cubic one, which requires a minimum of 4 points to define the curve and passes through the first and last points.
+For a more in-depth explanation of Bezier curves, you can check out this <a target="_blank" class="text-info" href="https://en.wikipedia.org/wiki/B%C3%A9zier_curve"><b>resource</b></a>.
+But if you want to save your time, the equations to calculate the coordinates of a Bezier curve points are presented below.
 </p>

 <figure class="figure text-center py-4" style="display: block;">